Party Hard - Initial Impressions

 There's a lot of levels with additional levels with Steam Workshop functionality

 The same can be said about the music.
-The music is constantly repeating over itself as you take your time killing everyone at the party.
+The music is constantly repeating itself as you take your time killing everyone at the party.
 With this in mind, it's surprising the game still doesn't have much of a soundtrack of interest.
 It's not like the background music playing had to be as bland as it was just because it was constantly repeating.
 Hotline Miami levels can last a long time and those songs never stop playing between re-tries, but the soundtrack is not nearly as tiring.

 Despite the name being Party Hard, and the expectation that a game with that name would have some good music, I muted the game before I made it to the third level.